 - Pain, nausea, breathing distress and other symptoms have increased and are decreasing quality of life

-- Patient failing to “bounce back” after medical set-backs
+- Client failing to “bounce back” after medical set-backs

 - Decrease in alertness.
-Patient is emotionally withdrawn, sleeping more or having increased difficulty with comprehension
+Client is emotionally withdrawn, sleeping more or having increased difficulty with comprehension

 - Significantly decreased appetite and weight loss

 Breaking through the myths helps ensure each conversation about Hospice is accurate and productive.